History

 HIS 109 - Honors History: Western Roots since the 18th Century

 Description: This second half of Honors Western Civilization studies the development of the Western world from 1789 to the present.
 The course considers that great events and forces that have shaped our Atlantic world: revolutions, nationalism, industrialization, imperialism, war, and conflict between fascism, communism, and democracy to the present day.
 This course is designed for honors students only and includes extensive reading in primary and secondary source materials.
-SUNY GE-SDES, SSBS, SWHI; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH
+SUNY GE-SDES, SSBS, SWHI, SCRT; SUNY GEN ED-GWEH, GSBS; NCC GEN ED-SBS, WESH

 Credit Hours: 3